Menteng

-The district is south of Merdeka Square.
-It is roughly bounded by Kebon Sirih Road to the north, a canal to the west, the canal Kali Malang to the south, and the Ciliwung river to the east.

-Passenger railways host Gondangdia, Sudirman, Cikini, and Mampang Stations here, or on the limits of Menteng.
-Mohammad Husni Thamrin Road, a transportation artery, is in the west of the district.
+Passenger railways host Gondangdia, Sudirman, and Cikini stations are located within, or on the limits of Menteng.
+Thamrin Road is a major transportation artery in the district, with numerous offices, embassies, shopping centres, and residential apartments.
+Menteng Park is also located nearby.

-Government
+Districts

-The district of Menteng is divided into five kelurahan or urban villages:
+The district of Menteng is divided into five kelurahan or subdistricts:

 Menteng residential area

 The Menteng residential area is located in the Menteng district.
 The residential area spreads over the administrative villages of Menteng and Gondangdia.
 Menteng residential area was the first modern housing estate in Jakarta.
 It was developed by the private real estate company N.V. de Bouwploeg, established by P.A.J.
 Moojen who had been active in Batavia since 1930.
 The plan of Menteng residential area was designed by Moojen and F.J.
 Kubatz during the course of the 1910s.
 Moojen was also a member of a development group established by Batavia city government, the Commisie van toesicht op het Geheer van het Land Menteng, which was responsible for planning and developing the larger area of Gondangdia (Nieuw Gondangdia) of which Menteng was the centerpiece.

 The Menteng Project was the most ambitious residential planning project between 1910 and 1939.
 The project was meant to be the southern expansion of the city Batavia.
 Karsten, in his 1939 memorandum to the colonial government, referring to Menteng Project and several other residential projects in the Indies - pointed out that real estate offices and the building trade have turned their attention to the needs of the upper middle class - particularly those of the Europeans, but moreover those of the small category categories of the other population groups in that class (i.e. natives and foreign orientals, mostly Chinese).